-The three terms above are often used interchangeably, but at Willow and Water we are strict on our definitions of the Holistic massage we offer.
+The three terms above are often used interchangeably, but at Willow and Water, we steer towards a stricter definition of Holistic.

 A holistic massage is a therapeutic approach that focuses on treating the whole person—mind, body, and spirit.
 Holistic means whole (totality) so we see the body as a unity, as a whole of different parts.
 This is a professional, therapeutic massage for health and well-being.
 Treatment takes into account all aspects of a client's physical, mental, emotional and spiritual well-being.
-Holistic massage therapists may draw from various massage modalities and techniques, such as Swedish massage, deep tissue massage, aromatherapy, reflexology, or craniosacral therapy and more.
-The treatment may range from stimulating to gentle relaxing and deep tissue to invigorate the body.
+We may draw from various massage modalities and techniques, such as Swedish massage, deep tissue massage, reflexology, or craniosacral therapy and more.
+The treatment may range from stimulating to gently relaxing depending upon your needs.

-The benefits of massage have been reported to affect the rest of the levels from the body by increasing circulation, by increasing endorphins which are positive hormones of happiness, decreases stress hormones, decreases muscle tension and pain.
-A mind is free to concentrate in other things and to perform at it's peak.
-Which means improve ability to focus, improved concentration, and better mental clarity.
-On emotional level it takes away frustration and irritability, improve your mood.
+The benefits of massage have been proven to improve mental health, by increasing circulation, increasing endorphins which are positive hormones of happiness, decreases stress hormones, decreasing muscle tension and pain.
+This leaves a mind free to concentrate on other things and to perform at it's peak leading to an improved ability to focus, improved concentration, and better mental clarity.
+On emotional levels it takes away frustration and irritability and improve your mood.
 One feels supported during holistic massage, with gentle touch a feeling of peace and calmness.

 Deep Tissue Massage